Jinchul81/docker-ansible/README.md

 # Install

+Installation will add scripts to run docker commands in /usr/local/bin.

 Oneliner:

 ```
 $ sh -c "$(curl -fsSL https://raw.githubusercontent.com/druidfi/docker-ansible/master/install.sh)"
 ```

-This will add scripts to run docker commands in /usr/local/bin
+Or with the make after cloning this repo:

 ```
 $ make install
 ```

-## Add aliases
+## If you prefer aliases

+Note: e.g. Vagrant will not know about your aliases!

 For the Oh My Zsh shell: